help-me-mom/ng-mocks/README.md

     expect(fixture.nativeElement.innerHTML).not.toContain('3');

     // Checking that a sibling method has been replaced
-    // with a mock copy too.
+    // with a mock object too.
     expect(TestBed.inject(TargetService).getValue$).toBeDefined();
     expect(TestBed.inject(TargetService).getValue$()).toBeUndefined();
   });